nyamuda/Disease-Collective/README.md

 # Disease-Collective
 A Restful API that for all diseases.
-It provides the cause and ways the disease can be treated naturally.
+It provides the causes and ways the disease can be treated naturally.

 <h2>Motivation</h2>